ankurshukla80/apijam/Labs/PivotalJam/Lab 2 - Proxy a CF app using Edge Microgateway (Microgateway plan)/README.md

 Org:            apigee
 Space:          sandeepmuru+pivotal+labuser3@google.com
 ```
-...You can also select the org and space through the following command
+   You can also select the org and space through the following command
     ```
     $cf target -o $PCF_ORG -s $PCF_SPACE
     ```

-..f.
+   f.
 Push the sample app to PCF:
-...From within the *org-and-microgateway-sample* folder run:
+    From within the *org-and-microgateway-sample* folder run:
     $ cf push
-...if successful, you should see some output from this command and finally:
+    If successful, you should see some output from this command and finally:
 ```
      state     since                    cpu    memory          disk          details
 #0   running   2018-04-25 02:50:40 PM   0.0%   56.3M of 600M   46.5M of 1G
 ```

-..g.
+   g.
 Get a list of apps to determine the URL of the app just pushed:
     $ cf apps
 ```
 Getting apps in org apigee / space sandeepmuru+pivotal+labuser3@google.com as sandeepmuru+pivotal+labuser3@google.com...